Finding the

 and Center Operations

-Havern School has successfully educated neurodiverse children for over 50 years.
+Havern School has successfully educated neurodiverse children for 60 years.

 Havern School is a nonsectarian school that was founded by the Sisters of Loretto, a visionary group of educators.
 In 1963, two teachers, Sr. Barbara Schulte and Sr. Dorothy Hurley, attended a master’s degree program at Syracuse University under the direction of Dr. William Cruickshank, a specialist in the new and little-known field of educating the “perceptually handicapped” (later referred to as “learning disabled”).
 Dr. Cruickshank encouraged the Sisters to open a school in Denver to educate neurodiverse children.